etiennebr/rstdocs/Applications/Vector Data Manipulation/Rasterization.rst

 These additional ressources can be useful for further information:

-`For now, support of input dataset with multiple layers having different projection reference system is limited. <http://www.readthedocs.org/For now, support of input dataset with multiple layers having different projection reference system is limited..html>`_
+For now, support of input dataset with multiple layers having different projection reference system is limited.